v4lue4dded/debugsnap/README.md

 ## Overview

-**debugsnap** is a Python package designed to facilitate debugging by enabling the saving and loading of a snapshot of a Python debugging environment.
-This tool is especially useful when you would like to use the functionally interactive python for debugging, making it easier to analyze and understand complex code behaviors.
+**debugsnap** is a Python package designed to facilitate debugging by enabling the saving and loading of a snapshot of the state of the local and global variables that can then be used for debugging.
+This tool is especially useful when you would like to use the functionally interactive python provides for debugging.
+For example in order to itterate on code in a function that is in a state that takes a long time to achieve.
+Just save a snapshot when you are in that state then load the snapshot whenever and as often as you want and itterate.

 ## Installation

-To install debugsnap, simply run the following command:
+To install debugsnap, run the following command:

 ```bash
 pip install debugsnap